-Churchill is the biggest college for Computer Science in Cambridge, in terms of numbers of current undergraduates.
-We aim to offer 20 to 30 places each year to students who will thrive on a combination of teaching in the Computer Laboratory and within the College.
+Churchill is the biggest College for Computer Science in Cambridge, in terms of numbers of current undergraduates.
+We aim to offer places each year to students who will thrive on a combination of teaching in the Computer Laboratory and within the College.
 Churchill consistently ranks very highly in the exams and its graduates can be found leading research and industry around the world.

-There are three current teaching Fellows in Computer Science at Churchill: individuals whose experience in academia and industry has been recognised by the College.
+Churchill’s Fellowship includes individuals whose Computer Science experience in academia and industry has been recognised by the College.
 Their areas of specialisation cover most of the Tripos and, between them, they provide a substantial proportion of the College’s teaching.
 As a student here, you would benefit from this regular contact with the College’s Fellowship and the opportunities this provides.
 You would likely have three to five supervisions per week.
 Supervisions in Churchill are also given by senior PhD students and graduates now working in local industry.

 To find out about admissions, go to Apply | Undergraduates.